scolomar/docker-aws/README.md

-This project will show you how to deploy a Docker cluster in AWS.
+This project will help you deploy a Docker cluster in AWS.

 You will be able to choose the orchestrator to control your Docker cluster:
 * Swarm